 About Me Heather Luna-Rose, Executive Director

-We all have a light to share in this world and can all use our actions towards compassion, mercy and justice.
-I founded and work tirelessly to keep Luna-Rose Prisoner Support going on sheer determination, tenacity and commitment to uphold the dignity of all and not let people walk the darkest road of their lives alone.
+We all have a light to share in this world and can use our actions towards radical compassion, mercy and justice.
+I work tirelessly to keep Luna-Rose Prisoner Support going on sheer determination, tenacity and commitment to uphold the dignity of all and to not let people walk the darkest road of their lives alone.

 I speak every semester with the Law 12 class at GISS (Gulf Islands Secondary School) on Salt Spring Island, BC, sharing how this former high-school dropout and drug and alcohol abusing teen works to connect to others who have been thrown away by the world and bring them advocacy, healing and hope.

 “EVERYTHING CAN BE TAKEN FROM A PERSON BUT THE LAST OF HUMAN FREEDOMS – THE ABILITY TO CHOOSE ONE’S ATTITUDE IN ANY GIVEN SET OF CIRCUMSTANCES, TO CHOOSE ONE’S OWN WAY.” – Viktor E. Frankl

 Freedom is available to each of us — in our mindful and heart-centred responses to each other.
-No matter who we are, what we’ve come from, we can all transform our selves, our attitudes and our world through loving kindness and action in service to justice and dignity for all.
+No matter who we are, what we’ve come from, we can all transform our selves, our attitudes and our world through loving kindness and action in service to justice and dignity.

 Contact me: I will respond to all enquiries and requests from book groups to discuss my memoir Unforgotten: Finding Hope in Bangkok Prisons, published Sept.
 2015.